DEVELOPMENT OF THE WHEEL

 The structure and weight of a spoked wheel made it far more efficient and meant it lasted far longer than a solid wheel, and so it was worth the extra effort and cost.

-Chariots are reported quite early on – they were far narrower with smaller wheels, with the axle ca: 1 foot or 30 cm. from the ground.
-Chariots usually replaced the wooden spokes and rims with metal ones, the use of metal may explain why they are reported so early.
+Chariots are reported early on – they were often far narrower with smaller wheels, with the axle ca: 1 foot or 30 cm. from the ground.
+Chariots usually replaced the wooden spokes and rims with metal ones, the use of metal spokes may explain why they are reported so early.

-Even if you didn't have enough money to buy a cart and cow, you realised how important they were – and you wanted one; you dreamed of having wheels.
-The wheel was as indispensable as a car, as internet.
+Even if you didn't have enough money to buy a cart and donkey, you realised how important wheels were.
+Wheels were the future.
+Wheels meant status.
+Everyone wanted wheels.

 On the American continent, they had no horses donkeys or cows or any 'beast of burden' till they were 'imported' from Europe.
 Buffalo could not be tamed to pull or carry heavy loads.
 In Mexican archeology digs they found childrens toys with wheels – so, they understood the concept, but never developed it, because no animal could pull the weight.

-Unlike storytellers → books → town criers → radio → television → internet and then a new invention every day – the spoked wooden wheel stayed pretty much the same for centuries – up until the 1800s when trains, rubber tires, bicycles and cars were invented, and with that modern heavy transport on land.
+Unlike storytellers → books → town criers → radio → television → internet and then a new invention every day – the spoked wooden wheel stayed pretty much the same for centuries – up until the 1800s when trains, rubber tires, bicycles and cars were invented.

-(Most of this is from my imagination and i could well be wrong somewhere – i'd love any extra info. from a wheelwright and other experts.)
+(Much of this is from my imagination and i could well be wrong somewhere – i'd love any extra info. from a wheelwright or other experts.)

 Please continue with Development of the Meanings of Dukkha and Sukkha